opensoars/erlang/README.md

 ### Why am I doing this?
-I want to master the art of functional programming.
-And to be able to add Erlang to my toolset.
+* I want to master the art of functional programming.